 These are the sites we have found provided us with the most valuable information and support.

-The home of therapeutic parenting, the National Association of Therapeutic Parenting provides support, education and resources for Therapeutic Parents and supporting professionals relating to therapeutic parenting, effective interventions, compassion fatigue and the effects of early life trauma.
+The home of therapeutic parenting!
+The National Association of Therapeutic Parenting provides support, education and resources for Therapeutic Parents.
+It also supports professionals relating to therapeutic parenting, effective interventions, compassion fatigue and the effects of early life trauma.

 Witherslack are the UK’s leading provider of specialist education and care for children and young people with social, emotional and mental health needs, communication difficulties (autistic spectrum conditions, Asperger’s Syndrome, speech, language and communication needs) and complex learning needs.